 So...
 What ARE these "soaps" sold in the stores?
 Well, they are basically concoctions of dangerous chemicals, as cheaply made as possible for the greatest profit possible.
 But these commercially made cleansing bars you’ll find in the stores contain dangerous toxic chemicals, and most of the time any glycerin is stripped out and used for other things.

-There are affiliate links in this article, and if you happen to make a purchase of any kind through one of them, I will earn a very small commission at no extra cost to you!
-Thank you for helping us keep Healing Harvest Homestead running!
-Heidi
+There are affiliate links in this article, and if you happen to make a purchase of any kind through one of them, I may earn a very small commission at no extra cost to you!

 A Chemical Free Journey

 We are on a journey in our family....we are trying our best to go as chemical free as possible.
 And when I say "chemical," it means anything man-made about which I know nothing or know to be dangerous.
-I say this because my daughter, my youngest child, is now in her junior year at an excellent college and studying biochemistry.
+I have defined it this way for myself because my daughter is in a PhD program for biochemistry.
 She loves to point out to me that "everything is made of chemicals."
-I know this---so I have to be more specific when I discuss "chemicals" with her! :-)
+I know this---so I have to be more specific when I discuss "chemicals" with her!

 The thing is, we all really need to be aware of what we are putting on and in our bodies.
 We can't blindly trust that the commercial products made by big business found in the store aisles are good for us!
 We can't trust that the government will protect us from these products (see the section about Triclosan, for example).
 We all must do our due diligence to be sure that what we are feeding our family and the products we use in our homes are truly good for us.

 Here are Eight Common Toxins Found Lurking in Commercial Body Cleansers: